azat-co/aws-intermediate/labs/5-serverless.md

 {"Items":[],"Count":0,"ScannedCount":0}%
 ```

 You are all done!
+Write down your API URL.

 ## 5. Test

 You can then manually run tests by getting resource URL and using cURL, Postman or any other HTTP client.
-For example, my GET looks like this (replace the URL with yours):
+For example, my GET looks like this. **Replace** the URL with yours:

 ```sh
 curl "https://sdzbvm11w6.execute-api.us-west-1.amazonaws.com/prod/db-api/?TableName=messages"